-The cost of living has increased while wages for DSPs have not, and inflation is rising faster than it has in years.
-Direct support professionals typically receive low wages and have limited access to health insurance and other benefits.
+The cost of living has increased while DSP wages have not, and inflation is rising faster than it has in years.
+Direct support professionals (DSPs) typically receive low wages and have limited access to health insurance and other benefits.
 Many DSPs find themselves in the unenviable position of having to choose between the job they love and the financial needs of their own families.
-The result is a turnover rate that exceeds most other job positions.
+The result is a turnover rate which exceeds that of most other careers.

 - Organizational socialization and training practices

-- The length of time that a service setting has been in existence
+- The length of time that a service setting has existed

 - The characteristics of the people served in the setting

 - The perception of fair treatment by supervisors

 The average wage of a direct support professional in the United States is $12.80 per hour, while the high end of the DSP pay range is only $15.31 per hour.
 Additionally, the longer a DSP has worked in the field, the more they tend to feel they are not fairly compensated.

 In fact, 30.4% of DSPs with less than one year of experience report feeling fairly compensated for their work, while just 15.2% of DSPs with one to seven years of experience feel the same way.
 This leads a lot of people to leave the profession soon after entering it for careers that pay livable wages, creating a high turnover rate.

 People with disabilities and their families suffer the most serious effects of staff turnover.
 High turnover rates mean these individuals deal with a “revolving door” of care providers.
 Constant training of new workers interrupts the continuity of care that allows individuals with disabilities to reach their full potential.